U.S. Southern Baptist Convention tackles sex abuse at annual assembly | Politics

 U.S. Southern Baptist Convention tackles sex abuse at annual assembly

 In 2019, the Houston Chronicle and the San Antonio Express-News reported that more than 700 victims had been abused by pastors, leaders and volunteers in Southern Baptist congregations.
-At Wednesday's meeting, delegates are also slated to vote on a resolution calling for lawmakers to create a legal shield for churches against civil liability if they share information on alleged abuse with authorities.
+At Wednesday's meeting, delegates also voted on a resolution, among others, for a call for lawmakers to create a legal shield for churches against civil liability if they share information on alleged abuse with authorities.

-The Southern Baptist Convention (SBC) on Wednesday will vote whether to issue a formal apology to survivors of sex abuse, as thousands of delegates gathered at its annual assembly weeks after a scathing report found the church mishandled abuse claims and mistreated victims.
+With applause and a few shouts of approval, the Southern Baptist Convention (SBC) on Wednesday voted to issue a formal apology to survivors of sex abuse, as the thousands of delegates gathered wound down the annual assembly weeks after a scathing report found the church had mishandled abuse claims and mistreated victims.
+The resolution said the Convention does "repent" and they want to "bind the wounds of the broken."

 The largest U.S. Protestant denomination's 8,500 delegates voted on Tuesday to create a database of SBC clergy and church workers who have been credibly accused of sexual abuse.
-It also elected a new leader, Texas pastor Bart Barber.
+They also elected a new leader, Texas pastor Bart Barber.
 "The time for action has come," Bruce Frank, chair of an SBC committee that drafted the resolutions on sex abuse, said to the assembly.
-He added that Tuesday's measures were the "bare minimum of what can be called reform."
+He called Tuesday's measures the "bare minimum of what can be called reform."

 Christa Brown, an author and advocate for abuse survivors within the denomination, criticized the move on Twitter as not doing enough.
 "I know people like happy endings, but I'm not feeling it," Brown tweeted after the vote.
 "I feel grief.
 It's better than nothing but that's such a low bar."